 As a member of the Indiana Air National Guard you'll learn valuable technical skill to fuel your personal and professional growth while serving in a unit close to home.
 Plus, you could enjoy the following benefits:

-- Up to 100% paid tuition to a state funded college or university
+- Up to 100% paid tuition to a college, university, or trade school

 - Cutting edge career training

 - Earn college credits through the Community College of the Air Force